 - Amtrak has a strong position against air carriers in many regional markets.
-In FY 2021 (Oct.
-2020 - Sept.
-2021): - Amtrak carried more than five times as many riders between Washington and New York City as all of the airlines combined. - Amtrak carried more than twice as many riders between New York City and Boston than all of the airlines combined. - Amtrak carried more customers than airlines in markets including Seattle-Portland; St. Louis-Kansas City; Los Angeles-San Diego; and Chicago-Milwaukee.
+In FY 2022 (Oct.
+2021 - Sept.
+2022): - Amtrak carried more than three-and-a-half times as many customers between Washington and New York City as all the airlines combined. - Amtrak carried more customers between New York City and Boston than all the airlines combined. - Amtrak carried more customers than airlines in markets including Seattle-Portland; St. Louis-Kansas City; Los Angeles-San Diego; and Chicago-Milwaukee.